Reviews You Can Rely On

 Credit: Joshua Hutchens

-The bikes get loaded, carried, and hauled around for months, from garages to bike racks to trailheads.
-We carefully evaluate the nuances of ride quality, measure their angles, and record their weights.
-We spend enough time with each bike to become familiar with it and identify its best and worst attributes.
-We ride them outside their intended uses and disassemble them to inspect wiring and motor connections.
-Sometimes, we develop favorites and ride them for extended periods, giving you our long-term thoughts on their performance and durability.
+The bikes get loaded, carried, and hauled around for months, going from garage to bike racks to trailhead.
+We measure angles, record their weights, and, the fun part, asses ride quality.
+We spend enough time with each bike to identify its best and worst attributes, even riding them outside their intended uses to see how versatile they can be, and disassemble them to inspect wiring and motor connections.
+Over the years, we have developed favorites that we hold onto, giving us a multi-year period to develop thoughts on their long-term performance and durability.
 We have been testing different styles of bikes since 2017, but our team of bike experts has been at it for a combined century.

 How to Buy the Best Electric Bike for You

-Deciding that you want an electric bike over an analog is the first step, and you may think it will be easy to choose a model from there.
-However, almost every bicycle out there has its e-bike equivalent these days.
-With so many options, it can be difficult to make a wise decision, but it is possible!
-Some questions help to narrow down the categories so that, in the end, you are riding the bike that fits your needs best.
+Deciding that you want an electric bike over an analog is the first step, but the decision doesn't end there.
+Almost every bicycle out there has its e-bike equivalent these days, and with so many options, it can be difficult to wade through all the motor specs, weight limits, and other features to find what will work best for you, but it is possible!

 Where Do You Want to Ride?

 Your lifestyle, location, and budget are probably the three most influential factors when deciding which e-bike will suit you, so you have to ask yourself: Where do I want to ride?
-The answer to this question will help you narrow down the enormous amount of choices and select an electric bike from the category that will work best for you.
+The answer to this question will help you narrow down the enormous amount of choices to a select few from the right category.
 For example, if you want to rip around on mountain trails, an e-MTB is the obvious choice.
-If you live in the city and want to bike-commute to the office daily, a sleek and zippy electric commuter or city bike will be your best bet.
+If you live in the city and want to bike-commute to the office daily, a sleek, zippy, and lightweight electric commuter or city bike will be your best bet.
 To enjoy weekend cruises to the park or beach, you may opt for a bike that prioritizes comfort and cost.
-If you have kids, pets, or other precious cargo to haul, you'll select something from the e-cargo bike category.
+If you have kids, pets, or other precious cargo to haul, you'll select something from the electric cargo bike category.
 Different classes of bikes will also dictate where you can ride.
 State, local, and regional regulations vary, so it is best to check if your bike is within the regulations of your area.

 electric bike - e-bikes fall into three different classes. class 2 bikes, like the...